-Whereas Samuel Stopkins of the bity of Philadelphia and State of Pensylvania hath discovered an Improvement, not known or used before ... such Discovery, in the making of Pot ash and Pearle ash by anew Apparates and Procepts, that is to say, in the making of Pearle ash 1th by burning the . row ashes in a Turnace, 2th by differing and boiling them when so burnt in Water, 3th by drawing off and settling the dey, and 4th by boiling the bey into Satts which then are the true Parle ash; and also in the making of Pot ash by fluxing the Pearle ash so made as a foresaid; which Operations of the boiling the making of Pot ash by fluxing the Pearles as a much great . . or quantity of Satts : These are therefore in pursuance of the act, entituded "An Act to promote the Progreps of useful Acts", to grant to the said Tamuel Morkins, his Heirs, administrators and Offigns, for the Term of fourtain Gears, the sole and exclusive Right and Liberty of using, and vending to others the said Discovery, of burning the previous to their pursuance to their being difference and boiled in Water, according to the true Internet on meaning. of the act aforesaid.
-In Testimony where I have caused these Setters to be made patient, and the deal of the United States to be huw to affere Given undumy thand at the bity of New York this thirty first Day of Ledy in the Ver of our Lord one thousand seven hundred & Minety.
+Whereas Samuel Hopkins of the bits of Philadelphia and State of Pensylvania hath discovered an Improvement, not known or used before such Discovery, in the making of Pot ash and Pearl ash by a new Apparates and Process, that is to say, in the making of Pearl ash 1" by burning the resu Ashes in a Turnace, 2" by differing and boiling them when so burnt in Water, 3" by drawing off and settling the Sey, and 4" by boiling the bey into Setts which them are the true Parl ash; and also in the making of Pot. ash by fluxing the Parl ash comade as a foresaid; which Openation burning the paw Ashes in a Turnace, preparatory to their Diffection and boiling in Water, is new, leaves little President and produces a much great or quantity of Salt : "These are therefore in pursuance of the Act, entituded "An Act to promote the Progress of useful Arts", to gravite the said Jamuel Hopkins, his Heirs, Administrators and Asigns, for the Turn of fourtain Years, the sole and exclusive Right and diberty of using, and vending to others the said Discovery, of burning the paw Ashes previous to their being differed and boiled in Water, according to the true Intent on meaning, of the Act a foresaid.
+In Testimony where of Share caused these Setters to be made patient, and the ball of the United States to be human affects Jiven undergy Hand at the bits of New York this thirty first Day of Setter the sole of our Lord one thousand seven hundred & Minety.